Managing Photography Clients During COVID-19

 Due to the possibility of incomplete tours or delayed publishing, photographers and clients should discuss pricing before any business takes place to ensure everyone is on the same page.

-A good way to approach pricing, especially as uncertainties surrounding Coronavirus increase, is to produce a contract.
+An excellent way to approach pricing, especially as uncertainties surrounding Coronavirus increase, is to produce a contract.

 Contracts are a good idea regardless of whether or not there’s an ongoing pandemic, but especially right now as added security for receiving appropriate payment.